Naddiseo/kaml/README.md

 The above would print:

-	Hello World.
-I have $10.
+	Hello Bob.
+I have $10.\n
 	let set C = {1,2,3}

+If for some

 [^1]: Although the brace syntax is used for printing expressions, it can also be used to embed any type of code, even more strings which have their own escaped expressions.